rjwcnd/meteor-polymer-mobile/README.md

 http://your-own-subdomain.meteor.com
 ```

-## Running on Android or IOS mobile
+## Running on Android or IOS mobile with Cordova
 Follow instructions from [Meteor Tutorial > Running on mobile](https://www.meteor.com/try/7)

 ## Trigger a notification from Mongo shell